yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/indexes-constraints/secondary-indexes-ysql.md

 The columns that are specified in the [CREATE INDEX](../../../api/ysql/the-sql-language/statements/ddl_create_index) statement are of three kinds:

 - **Sharding** - These columns determine how the index data is distributed.
-- **Clustering** - These optional columns determine how the index rows matching the same sharding key are ordered.
+- **Clustering** - These optional columns determine how index rows that match the same sharding key are ordered.
 - **Covering** - These are optional additional columns that are stored in the index to avoid a trip to the table.

 ## Create indexes